table of content

 Billboard Production Costs

-Don’t forget the cost of creating your billboard vinyl or digital creative.
-Typical ranges:
+Factor in the cost of producing your vinyl or digital creative alongside your media spend.
+Typical production ranges:

 • 14′ x 48′ 7-oz vinyl: ~$400